MaciejStranz/ml-algorithms-playground/README.md

   - Tailwind CSS for consistent, responsive UI
   - Status-aware badges and semantic visual hierarchy

+## 🧪 Tests

+The project is planned to include automated tests covering all three layers of the system, with each layer tested according to its responsibility.

+### Frontend (React)

+Frontend tests focus on critical user flows and UI behavior, including authentication, protected routes, experiment listing, experiment details, and the experiment creation wizard.
+Tests are written as integration-style component tests using Vitest, React Testing Library, and MSW (Mock Service Worker) for API mocking.

+### Backend (Django REST Framework)

+In progress

+### ml_core

+In progress

 ## ⚙️ Local Development
 First clone repo: